philderbeast/fsfoundation/guides/data-access/index.md

 A wide range of high-quality libraries exist for SQL data access from F#.
 Many can be found on [NuGET](http://nuget.org).
 Some resources are listed below:

 * [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient/) - Use SQL to specify your queries, explore Stored Procedures, User Defined Types and Functions with IntelliSense right in your F# code.
-Requries SQL Server 2012+ or SQL Azure.
+Requires SQL Server 2012+ or SQL Azure.

 * [FSharp.Data.SQLProvider](http://fsprojects.github.io/SQLProvider/) - A general SQL database type provider, supporting LINQ queries, schema exploration, individuals and much more besides.
 Requires SQL Server, SQLite, PostgreSQL, Oracle, MySQL or Microsoft Access.